Drug updated on 12/11/2024

 - In hepatocellular carcinoma (HCC), sorafenib combined with bevacizumab showed improved outcomes in Asian populations compared to other therapies, such as lenvatinib or atezolizumab with bevacizumab, following initial treatment with sorafenib.

-- For non-small cell lung cancer (NSCLC), the combination of pemetrexed with bevacizumab was associated with improved overall survival (HR (hazard ratio) = 0.87) and progression-free survival (HR = 0.63), although there was an increase in grade ≥3 adverse events with the combination.
+- For non-small cell lung cancer (NSCLC), the combination of pemetrexed with bevacizumab was associated with improved overall survival (hazard ratio (HR) = 0.87) and PFS (HR = 0.63), although there was an increase in grade ≥3 adverse events with the combination.

-- In hepatocellular carcinoma (HCC), common adverse events with treatments including bevacizumab were hypertension, non-CNS (central nervous system) bleeding, thromboembolic events, gastrointestinal perforation, pain, and proteinuria.
+- In HCC, common adverse events with treatments including bevacizumab were hypertension, non-central nervous system (CNS) bleeding, thromboembolic events, gastrointestinal perforation, pain, and proteinuria.

 - For epithelial ovarian cancer, bevacizumab combined with carboplatin and paclitaxel resulted in a higher incidence of adverse events, notably hypertension, non-CNS bleeding, thromboembolic events, gastrointestinal perforation, pain, and proteinuria, compared to chemotherapy alone.

-- In non-small-cell lung cancer (NSCLC), the combination of bevacizumab and pemetrexed led to an increase in grade ≥3 adverse events with an odds ratio of 2.15, indicating higher toxicity compared to pemetrexed monotherapy.
+- In NSCLC, the combination of bevacizumab and pemetrexed led to an increase in grade ≥3 adverse events with an odds ratio of 2.15, indicating higher toxicity compared to pemetrexed monotherapy.

 - In colorectal cancer, bevacizumab combined with chemotherapy was associated with an increase in grade ≥3 adverse events, including hypertension and gastrointestinal perforation, compared to monotherapy.